 Similarly, the lesbian rapper Shorty from Israel announces in «Lealef et ha soreret« how provocative, talented, and beautiful she is.
 Her self-love is independent and cool: she emphasizes that she has nothing to apologize for in her life and will never hide herself.

 Queerness is manifest particularly in the performance, which is always a performance of gender.
-In this video, Shorty sits on a car and depicts herself as a pimp.
+In this video, Shorty sits on a car and poses as a pimp.
 So, she slips into the poses of a character that in hip hop is a code for male dominance.
 However, she turns the tables and leaves suppression behind her.
 In her video, Shorty creates a space with different rules, which is typical of queer hip hop videos.
 Her new role model should not to be taken very seriously, as the whole scene takes place on a theatre stage.
 The macho show is trivialized by the audience – of all things, children are cheering for her.

 Slightly more recalcitrant than Shorty are God-Des & She from Texas.
 The duo, Alicia Smith (God-des) and Tina Gassen (She), teamed up 15 years ago, to engage as queer activists and campaign for lesbian and gay love to be part of formal sex education.
 Do they polarize at the schools in the same way they do in «Lick it«?
-A more detailed and charming description of lesbian oral sex is hard to find…
+A more detailed and charming description of lesbian sex is hard to find…

 Similarly explicit are Johnny Dangerous from Minnesota, Qboy from England and Soce from New York.
 Under Qboy’s political statement, «If they [straight rapper] can be sexually explicit, so can I,» the three rap pioneers have a meet and greet in a car.
 With humor and plenty of naked flesh, they deconstruct what is probably the most important status symbol in the hip hop video: the car.
-And, the male bodies on the leather seats have nothing in common with the ideal of hyper-masculine ghetto-warrior rappers, like 50 Cent.
+And, the male bodies on the leather seats have nothing in common with the ideal of hyper-masculine ghetto-warrior rappers.